emushtaq/temperatur/README.md

 - Improve validation and add test cases on the frontend
 - Enhance error handling
 - Reduce image size (eg: package for production)
-- Try a CI/CD setup with actions
+- Try CD setup with actions
 - Explore publishing and hosting in Heroku